About me 🐝

 - Near-surface hydrological investigation

-- Hydrogen exploration
+- Geothermal exploration